 Did You Know?

 Tamoxifen is not a prenatal drug.
 It's used to treat breast cancer.
 And should not be taken if you are pregnant.
+It is also used to treat infertility in women with anovulatory disorders.
 See more

 In one scene, Dr. Reid localizes the unsub through dramatization, using a Phoenix map.
 The map does not show the west valley segment of the I-10 nor any SR-51 or loop 101 highways.
 The Southern Pacific Railroad is outlined on the map where the Union Pacific currently is located.
 This dates the map to approximately 1974.
 See more

 It's the pattern I've been looking for.
 The unsubs hid their tracks with the mothers, but they weren't so careful with the abandoned babies.